 To create some elevation, I used the smaller of two tree stump cake stands.
 They’ve actually worked well for multi-season tablescapes and party buffets.

 A cupcake pedestal — positioned to one side of the cake stand — serves as the foundation for the mountain peak.
-Two white soft cloths are the base of snow.
+Two white soft napkins are the base of snow in the centerpiece.

 Next, I pulled out a few Department 56 accessories from Tour the Magical North Pole.
-They include fresh powder, ice, birch trees, and evergreens reminiscent of the mountain slope birthday cake.
+They include fresh powder, ice, birch trees, and evergreens reminiscent of the mountain slope birthday cake accents.

-Since I’m a pack rat, I was sure I had saved the little skiers from — but alas, they were nowhere to be found.
+Since I’m a pack rat, I was sure I had saved the little skiers.
+But alas, they were nowhere to be found.
 A good thing, as it turned out.

 As the train approached the corner where the live tree stood, it entered a wraparound tunnel topped by a snowy mountainside — until coming out the other side.
 Skiers frolicked on the slopes.

 A few years ago, Sistah B surprised me first with one, and then a second skier she had saved.
 I was absolutely thrilled!
 Gold hangers turn them into Christmas tree ornaments.
-One day, I’ll pass one down to each of the boys.
+One day, I’ll pass one down to each of my sons.